Heritage River Plaques

 The designation of the Grand River and its tributaries as Canadian Heritage Rivers was marked with a ceremony in Cambridge on September 26, 1994.
 A plaque was unveiled to commemorate the designation.

-Other plaques are in communities along the other four rivers of the Grand River system.
+Other plaques followed in communities along the other four rivers of the Grand River system.

 Plaque locations